-In her current position, Ms. Miller oversees production of the daily drawings and weekly Cash Explosion game show; the vending solutions group; and agency strategic research and planning.
-For the past two years, she was heavily involved in the gaming systems conversion as it related to agency business operations.
+In her current position, Ms. Miller oversees production of the daily drawings and weekly Cash Explosion game show; agency strategic research and planning; and special projects.
+In 2010, Ms. Miller was assigned to coordiate the agency video lottery installation at Ohio's licensed racetracks.

 Lawrence Miltner was named Chief Legal Counsel in February 2011.

 A legal advisor and education management professional, Mr. Miltner brings extensive experience to his role.
 In a career spanning more than 33 years, he has provided advice and counsel in the public and private sectors, and in law firm, in-house and government environments, including 19 years as a General Counsel in the public sector.